2011 (May to August)

 June 23-24.
 Tim has been recovering from the beating he took at the hands of Cricket for the past six weeks.
 The whole time Tim, the master of convoluted schemes that involve the most ludicrous trickeration known to man, has been planning the assassination of Captain Boomerang, the villain who murdered his dad.
 Red Robin lures Boomerang out of hiding with a complex set of baits that involve taking advantage of STAR Labs, creating a fake Black Lantern energy container, and setting up a meeting with Mr. Freeze.
 However, Tim has second thoughts and actually winds up saving Boomerang from Freeze.
 Tim then has another change of heart while fighting Boomerang.
 Although he contemplates murder yet again, Tim ultimately spares the villain’s life.
 Dick and Damian show up and congratulate Tim for not giving into the temptation of revenge.
 Bruce shows up and has a different sentiment, chastising Tim for even considering using lethal force.

-–REFERENCE: Since the finale of Batman Incorporated Volume 2 is officially the final entry of the Modern Age (before Flashpoint!), we must add the rare New 52 story arc that Batman Inc Vol. 2 references: Tomasi’s Batman & Robin Vol. 2 #1-8.
+–REFERENCE: In Batman Incorporated Vol. 2 #1.
+Since the finale of Batman Incorporated Volume 2 is the final official entry of the Modern Age (before Flashpoint!), we must add the New 52 story arc that Batman Inc Vol. 2 #1 references: Peter Tomasi’s Batman & Robin Vol. 2 #1-8.
 Of course, we needn’t (and shouldn’t) add those eight issues in as they are.
 They are merely referenced to—all we need know is that Henri Ducard’s evil son, Morgan Ducard aka “Nobody,” murders Batman Inc member Ravil.
 In return, Nobody is killed by Damian, after which he promises never to kill again.
 Batman Incorporated Vol. 2 #1 tells us that the murder of Nobody occurs before Chapter 2 of Leviathan Strikes, which puts it right here on our timeline.
-Oh, the other thing to take away from the reference to Tomasi’s New Age arc is that Bruce gets Damian a dog named Titus.
+Oh, the other thing to take away from the reference to Tomasi’s New 52 arc is that Bruce gets Damian a dog named Titus.

 –Batman Incorporated: Leviathan Strikes! #1, Chapter 2

-—Dick retires his Batman costume and becomes Nightwing again (as mentioned in Batman: Gates of Gotham #5 and Justice League of America Vol. 2 #60).
+–REFERENCE: In Batman: Gates of Gotham #5, Justice League of America Vol. 2 #60, and Batman Incorporated Vol. 2 #1.
+Dick retires his Batman costume and becomes Nightwing again.
 We will see that Dick has returned to his Nightwing persona in Batman Incorporated Vol. 2 #1.

-—Batman permanently switches from his yellow-oval costume back to a more traditional black Bat-symbol costume (as we will see in Batman Incorporated Vol. 2 #1).
+–REFERENCE: In Batman Incorporated Vol. 2 #1.
+Batman permanently switches from his yellow-oval costume back to a more traditional black Bat-symbol costume.

-—Batgirl, Oracle, and BlackBat will not be shown or mentioned in Batman Incorporated Vol. 2 at all.
-Thus, we must assume they are sent by Batman to go on special assignment for the duration of the Modern Age.
+–REFERENCE: In the Batman Incorporated Vol. 2 series.
+Batgirl, Oracle, and BlackBat will not be shown or mentioned in Batman Incorporated Vol. 2 at all.
+Thus, we must assume they are sent by Batman to go on special assignments for the duration of the Modern Age.
 Sorry ladies (and sorry fans of these ladies).
 Bummer.

-—Commissioner Gordon dyes his hair and mustache red again (as we will see in Batman Incorporated Vol. 2 #3).
+–NOTE: In Batman Incorporated Vol. 2 #3.
+Commissioner Gordon dyes his hair and mustache red again.
 He did this a lot in the Year One Era, so it should come as no surprise that he’s doing it again, especially since he’s getting older.